brunopk/docs-linux/proxmox/README.md

 - Configuration for `wg0` is in `/etc/wireguard/wg0.conf`
 - `AllowedIps` configuration in `/etc/wireguard/wg0.conf` defines what IPs can client takes, **not** what IPs can client access.
 - Due to how NAT rules are configured (refer to the `/etc/network/interfaces` in one of the steps of [proxmox_1.md](#how-to-configure-proxmox-through-a-wlan) section), the only way to access wg.internal is **connecting to the VPN**.
-- [Configuring the server with Caddy as proxy](#configuring-the-server-with-caddy-as-proxy) as the title says, explains how to configure wg-easy with Caddy as proxy to provide HTTPS access, another approach is using NPM.
+- [Configuring wg-easy with Caddy as proxy for the web interface](#configuring-wg-easy-with-caddy-as-proxy-for-the-web-interface) as the title says, explains how to configure wg-easy with Caddy as proxy to provide HTTPS access, another approach is using NPM.

 <!--
 TODO: explain how to add new restricted VPN clients